Budapest derby: Ferencváros and Honvéd rivalry

 The rivalry between Ferencváros and Honvéd dates back to the 1950s when Ferenc Puskás and József Bozsik played for the red and blacks (Honvéd).
-Honvéd won their first Hungarian League title in 1950.
+Honvéd won their first Hungarian league title in 1950.
 By this time Ferencváros had already won 17 championships.

 In the 1950s, the fortunes of the two teams changed drastically.
 FTC's era of dominance came to a halt, with the green and white side having to temporarily change their colors to red and white, and, under pressure from the government, had to change their name to Édosz SE, then Budapesti Kinizsi.
 Honvéd, on the other hand, were the favoured team by the government, and changed their name from Kispesti AC, to the now infamous Budapest Honvéd, in 1950.
 The red and blacks won five national championships in the following decade, a side that had never won one before.
 FTC would get their name and original colours back in 1956, and ended their 8-year winless run against Honvéd a couple of months later.
 The April 1958 meeting between Ferencváros and Honvéd was the first ever televised football fixture in Hungary.

 In 1963, Ferencváros won their first league title since 1949, and in 1964, they beat out Budapest Honvéd by 3 points, to clinch their 19th national title.
 Honvéd won the cup in the same year.
 In the 70's, Honvéd did not win a single national honour, although they came close numerous times, as they finished 2nd in four seasons, while Ferencváros won 1 league title, and 4 national cups.
 Honvéd ended their almost 3-decade long wait for a national title in the 1979/80 season, and also managed to beat Ferencváros at Üllői Út the following year, a ground they had not won at since 1969.
 Since then the two clubs are considered rivals.
 Moreover, the proximity of the two districts is also a cause of tension.
 The stadium (Bozsik Stadion) of Honvéd is located in the 19th district of Budapest while Ferencváros's stadium Albert Stadion) in the ninth district.
 The 1950s was ruled by Honvéd winning five Hungarian championship titles.
 The second revival of Honvéd was in the 1980s when the club won six titles and two in 1990 and 1993 with players like Kálmán Kovács, Lajos Détári, Béla Illés, Gábor Halmai and István Vincze.
-In the 2000s the matches between the two clubs still ignites a big tension but the number of the spectators decreased.
+In the 2000s the matches between the two clubs still ignite a big tension, but the number of the spectators has decreased.